kartiknarang/Vaccination-Prediction/SRC/README.md

 # Code Explained

-There are 2 ways to run the code:
+There are 2 ways to run the code.

+Both ways have descriptions of the code within the code.

 ## Kaggle